makerinc/babel-plugin-jsx-metadata/README.md

 The plugin uses PascalCase detection to identify React components vs HTML elements:

 - **React Components** (PascalCase): `Button`, `Header`, `Card`
-  - Skip adding `data-rendered-by` (they have their own `data-editor-id`)
+  - Skip adding `data-rendered-by` (they have their own component metadata)

 - **HTML Elements** (lowercase): `div`, `button`, `span`
-  - Add `data-rendered-by` pointing to parent component ID
+  - Add `data-rendered-by` pointing to the file that authored them
+  - Add `data-component-line` with source line number

 ## Configuration Options

 ### `filename` (string)
 The current file being processed.
-Used to generate unique IDs and set `data-file` attribute.
+Used to set `data-component-file` and `data-rendered-by` attributes.

 ### `skipFiles` (string[])
 Array of filenames or patterns to skip processing.
 Defaults to `['ImageOptimizer.jsx']`.